Website United Nations Development Programme

 Ensure Gender and Social Inclusion work through project interventions

-- Assist Project Coordinator on strategic and policy issues to strengthen gender & social inclusion initiatives in the project plan and implementation strategy;
+- Provide advice and direction on strategic and policy issues to strengthen gender & social inclusion initiatives in the project plan and implementation strategy;

-- Provide technical support to the local governments jointly with PCDAs and WFP LISP team to ensure the participation of women and people from disadvantaged groups and persons with disabilities in local infrastructure planning and implementation.
+- Ensure the participation of women and people from disadvantaged groups and persons with disabilities in local infrastructure planning and implementation.

-- Coordinate with LISP team of UNDP and WFP to ensure that women and people from disadvantaged groups and persons with disabilities have sufficiently benefitted from local infrastructure development
+- Ensure that women and people from disadvantaged groups and persons with disabilities have sufficiently benefitted from local infrastructure development

 - Ensure that the concerns of women and disadvantaged group and persons with disabilities are included in the strategies, guidelines, operation manuals and capacity development initiatives for local infrastructure development.